 Question 2-1: Whether it is feasible to consider the above two aspects for gNB-gNB and UE-UE co-channel inter-subband CLI modelling in system level simulation?
 Are there any other aspects should also be taken into account?

+Rely: